openimsdk/openkf/CONTRIBUTING.md

-#  Contributing to OpenFY
+#  Contributing to OpenKF

-So, you want to hack on OpenFY?
+So, you want to hack on OpenKF?
 Yay!

 First of all, thank you for considering contributing to our project!
 We appreciate your time and effort, and we value any contribution, whether it's reporting a bug, suggesting a new feature, or submitting a pull request.